karthikaretesh1/karthika/README.md

 # karthika
-this is my new project
+This is my new project